Evaluation of CZT Detector Performance in Alpha and Gamma Spectrometry: Introduction

 \section{Introduction}

-Cadmium zinc telluride is a room-temperature semiconductor used in demanding applications such as medical physics, nuclear security, and X-ray, gamma-ray, and, less commonly, alpha spectroscopy~\cite{a}.
-Despite this wide range of uses, processing and characterization of CZT detectors remain complex.
-To trace the connection between the physical properties of CZT and its ionizing radiation response, we evaluated the performance of five planar sensors grown by the vertical gradient freeze (VGF) method.
-This suite of measurements provides a solid basis for future studies aimed at understanding and improving the CZT crystal growth process.
+Cadmium zinc telluride is a room-temperature semiconductor widely used in medical physics, nuclear security, and X-ray, gamma-ray and, less commonly, alpha spectroscopy~\cite{a}.
+Despite established applications, the processing and characterization of CZT detectors remain complex, with performance being affected by the material surface and bulk defects.
+In this work a comprehensive characterization of CZT planar structures is presented to establish a performance baseline.
+The suite of measurements employed provides a solid basis for future studies that aim to better understand the link between the defect composition and the spectroscopic performance, ultimately providing feedback to the crystal growth process.